-- Spouses and domestic partners. - Dependent children 19 to 26.
-They can stay on this plan as your dependent up until age 26.
-Dependents receive pediatric benefits through the end of the year in which they turn 19, dependents age 19 and older receive adult benefits. - Anyone you include on your federal income tax return (even if they do not live with you).
+- Spouses and domestic partners. - Dependent children 19 to 26; when your child turns 19, they no longer qualify for pediatric benefits on this plan.
+They can stay on this plan as your dependent up until age 26 with adult benefits. - Anyone you include on your federal income tax return (even if they do not live with you).